-Cottage gardens are romantic, relaxed, free flowering and fun.
+Cottage gardens are romantic, relaxed, free-flowering and fun.
 They can be planted with pastel tones or brighter hues that you love.
-Part of the ethos of a cottage garden is imbuing it with your own personality.
-There are no rules, just plant what you love to create a garden that appeals to you.
+Part of the ethos of a cottage garden is imbuing it with your personality.
+There are no rules.
+Just plant what you love to create a garden that appeals to you.

 Start small so that it doesn't get out of control.
 Learn how to keep the plants fed and looking abundant, then gradually increase the size.
 As with all gardening, ensure the soil is good, rich in organic matter, and that the plants you choose suit your conditions and are good performers.

-Generally cottage gardens suit sunny rather than shady spots.
-Apart from the visual prettiness, there is the added bonus of bio-diversity, with plants rarely suffering from diseases and pests due to the wide choice available, and many varieties ideal for attracting beneficial insects and wildlife to your garden.
+Generally, cottage gardens suit sunny rather than shady spots.
+Apart from the visual prettiness, there is the bonus of bio-diversity, with plants rarely suffering from diseases and pests due to the wide choice available, and many varieties ideal for attracting beneficial insects and wildlife to your garden.

 Planting a Cottage Garden

 Although cottage gardens look haphazard, some thought needs to be given to planning the effect.
-You are aiming for a succession of blooms that give a tapestry of color.
-The best plants to use are simple varieties that haven't been overly bred, and are high performance while being tough and reliable.
+You are aiming for a succession of blooms that provide a tapestry of color.
+The best plants to use are simple varieties that haven't been overly bred and high-performance while being tough and reliable.

 Consider the height and spread of the plants.
 Although the usual arrangement is to put the tallest plants at the back and the shortest at the front, why not try some taller plants in the middle?
-Climbers scrambling up supports give background and can also be used among the profusion on rustic obelisks, while perennials, such as Delphiniums, Aquilegia, Phlox and pinks planted in clumps, are the backbone, popping up year after year.
+Climbers scrambling up supports give background and can also be used among the profusion on rustic obelisks.
+At the same time, perennials, such as Delphiniums, Aquilegia, Phlox, and pinks planted in clumps, are the backbone, popping up year after year.

 Include some evergreens among the herbaceous in your cottage garden design, for interest through winter, and for a nod to the past incorporate edibles.
 Step-over-apples could be used as boundaries, chives to edge the paths, medicinal and aromatic herbs interspersed, or chard nestled in among the flowers.